dann1/one-deploy/arch_single_shared.md

 </p>

 > [!NOTE]
-> The playbook assumes that you have already configured and mounted the NFS shares in all the servers.
+> The playbook assumes that you have already a working NFS server available in your cloud.

 ## Storage